How exactly do you do that!?

 After that, the whole process is pretty much identical to brewing a normal beer.
 The sugary wort is boiled with a variety of hops at different points.
 Again we choose our hops to try and compliment the natural flavours that are present in the bread – whether that’s the maltiness of our Amber or the zesty style of our Sourdough Pale Ale.
 Finally, the brew is cooled, the yeast is added and the beer is left to ferment.
 Depending on the style of the beer, a few weeks later, our beer made from bread is conditioned and ready to try.
 We’re obviously very strict on our quality control, so tasting is rigorous and frequent!

 We were really proud of our first brew, Crumbs Amber Lager back in June 2017.
-Based on a Vienna-style lager recipe, cold conditioned and filtered to make it light and easy drinking.
+Based on a Vienna-style lager recipe, cold conditioned and filtered to make it light and easy drinking with a delicious malty finish.
 There are elements of both lager and ale in the style.
 You could say it’s the ‘Best of Both’ of the beer world (although I’m not sure Hovis would be too happy about us calling it that)

 More loaves, more brews!

-Since then (and with the help of a wonderful bunch of Crumby Crowdfunding Supporters) we’ve added two new brews to the range.
+Since then (and with the help of a wonderful bunch of Crumby Crowdfunding Supporters) we’ve added more brews to the range each using a different style of loaf to give the beer a different character.
 A zesty Pale Ale that uses the distinct tastes of sourdough bread in its recipe and a dark and mysterious Rye Ruby Ale.
 The Rye bread that makes it is laced with caraway seed so adds a real complexity to a distinctly rich beer.
-Three loaves, three beautifully tasty brews.

 The effort we put into our brewing process has allowed us to truly get the most from our most important ingredient – the leftover loaves that would otherwise be wasted.
 Watch this space to see what we come up with next!